 Joining the NeuV concept on Honda’s stand at CES is the Riding Assist concept.
 The motorcycle leverages Honda's robotics technology and features a self-balancing system that’s said to greatly reduce the possibility of falling over while the motorcycle is at rest or traveling at low speeds.

-Rather than relying on gyroscopes, which can be heavy and alter the riding experience, Honda’s Riding Assist concept uses technology originally developed for the company's ASIMO robot, where balance is achieved from shifting weight.
-The front fork also automatically adjusts from a standard geometry position to one more aggressively angled, like on a cruiser, to further aid balance.
+Rather than relying on gyroscopes, which can be heavy and alter the riding experience, Honda’s Riding Assist concept uses an innovative front fork that can change its pivot angle.
+The fork automatically adjusts from a standard geometry position to one more aggressively angled, like on a cruiser, as well as turning into the direction the bike is starting to lean to.

 For more CES coverage, head to our dedicated hub.